aidenmayoros/strongmind_challenge/README.md

   - Configure files:

-    - Create in the root folder a .env file.
+    - Create in the /backend folder a .env file.
 Inside of this file make a single variable called `MONGOOSE_PASSWORD=<your-cluster-password>` and replace the password with your own from the created user when you made your cluster.

 2. Frontend Configuration: